 The UK’s buy-to-let (BTL) market is an important driver of investment into bricks and mortar.
 This sector of the property market has been continuously booming as the demand for tenants continues to rise, bringing more traction to investors looking for a medium to long term investment.
 The number of landlords in the UK now sits above 2.65 million people and with demand for rental properties continuing to rise, the sector is an attractive option.
 But what is buy-to-let property?
 We are looking at the definition, types of buy-to-let properties and the things to consider in property investment.

 Source: The Negotiator

-What is a buy-to-let?
+What is buy-to-let property?

 BTL properties are often flats or house shares, generally found close to city centres.
 This is where property prices are often very high but renting becomes an affordable living option for those looking to stay within walking distance to work.

-- Can you deliver the type of property, tenants are looking for?
+- Can you deliver the type of property tenants are looking for?

-- Are you looking to rent a property closer to where you are or from abroad?
+- Are you looking to rent a property closer to where you are, or from abroad?

 - Will you require someone to manage the property and tenants on your behalf, such as an estate agent – if so, have you considered the costs for this?

 What does buy-to-let mean for your finances specifically?
 Let’s look at some of the advantages of buy-to-let properties.
 There are two main advantages for those who own a buy-to-let property.

 Landlords typically receive rental payments monthly.
 This allows them to pay any existing debt on the residential property, such as contributing towards a mortgage.